Send a message regarding BISD tax information to firstname.lastname@example.org.

 Go to: https://www.texaspayments.com/243901 Use the drop-down box to access BISD property taxes.
 Search by name (Last, First), address or account number.
 The online taxes website offers the option to pay by credit card.
 A fee for this convenience will be assessed.
 Credit cards accepted are VISA, MasterCard, and Discover.

 Payments may be made in person during normal business hours at 100 N Avenue D or mailed to PO Box 608, Burkburnett, TX 76354.
 Please make checks payable to Burkburnett ISD Tax Office.
 A drop box is located at the tax office in the SE corner for checks only.

-CREDIT CARD PAYMENTS can be made by phone or online ONLY.
+CREDIT CARD PAYMENTS can be made online ONLY.

 To make an online payment you must access this website https://www.texaspayments.com/243901 for the option to pay by credit card.
 A fee for this convenience will be assessed.
 Credit cards accepted are VISA, MasterCard and Discover.